whiteyhat/Buxton/UML Diagrams/README.md

 ## Information
-Architecutre diamgrams are listen in this folder.
-The following diagrams are not designed yet:
+Architecutre diagrams are listed in this folder.
+The following diagrams have not being designed yet:
 - UML Use Case diagram
 - UML Class diagram
 - UML Package diagram